dashpay/docs-platform/docs/explanations/nft.md

 ### Delete

 Since some NFTs may represent transient or consumable things, Dash Platform allows NFTs to be deleted.
-This is more efficient than the "burn" mechanism many projects use to make an NFT unusable.
-Deleting the NFT reduces storage overhead and lowers overall cost.
+This is more efficient than the "burn" mechanism many projects use to make an NFT unusable and  provides flexibility in managing assets that may no longer be needed or valid.

-## NFT Definition and Structure

-In the Dash system, NFTs are treated as specialized instances of platform documents.
-These documents are data structures that can represent any digital or real-world asset uniquely within the blockchain.
-Each NFT (document) is identifiable by a unique identifier, ensuring its distinctiveness across the platform.

 ### Key Properties of NFTs